 - This is still the best way to go about it.
 But also create content that will answers and solves problems.

-Tip: Visit your persona’ needs, as mentioned above.
+Tip: Visit (often) your persona’ needs, as mentioned above.

-Pick your type of content and commit to publish on a consistent basis.
+Pick your type of content and commit to publish relevant material on a consistent basis.
 Whether this is via podcasts, blog posts, videos, etc.

 The key is to find the format type you also enjoy producing.
 It must be relevant and provide value.
 Also get into the habit of creating in advance because everything else builds on that.

 I actually plan out my post topics in advance, by logging them into a Content Google Calendar.
 But there is plenty of other ways you can do it.